 Skin colour, and its relationship with hair and eye colour, dominates the balance of an individual’s colour harmony.
 The skin receives the reflection of colour from clothing, and most often determines which colours create harmony and which result in discord.

 The hair, as a block of colour, has the ability to connect or disconnect with another block of clothing colour or accessories.
 The greater the contrast between a person’s hair and skin, the greater the contrast of value and colour the clothing can have in order to create harmony.

-When the contrast between the hair and skin is high, the hair will have more influence in determining the depth and tone of clothing colours which create a balanced appearance.
+When the contrast between the hair and skin is high, the hair will have more influence in determining the depth and tone of clothing colours to create a balanced appearance.

-The whites of the eyes and teeth act as natural highlights and help connect white based tones from, accessories, jewellery and clothing.
+The whites of the eyes and teeth act as natural highlights and help connect white-based tones of accessories, jewellery and clothing.

-The small size of the eyes and teeth ensures they cannot determine if large blocks of white based tones harmonise with a person’s dominant colour quality.
-They can however add some balance and connection to large blocks of white and highlight small blocks of white.
+The small size of the eyes and teeth means they cannot determine if large blocks of white-based tones harmonise with a person’s dominant colour quality.
+They can, however, add some balance and connection to large blocks of white and highlight small blocks of white.

 Wearing the right colour and colour combinations highlights the natural colouring of a person’s characteristics, providing life and vitality, personal confidence and comfort.
 They are perceived by those with whom they interact to look younger, healthier, naturally comfortable and ‘as one’ with their make-up and clothing.

-Wearing the wrong colour and colour combinations, reflect an unnatural colour onto the face and create a visual discord.
+Wearing the wrong colour and colour combinations reflects an unnatural colour onto the face and creates a visual discord.
 The unnatural reflection draws natural colour from the face, highlighting imperfections and quite often making a person look and feel older, insipid, unhealthy and uncomfortable.